lugia-xiao/TCGN/readme.md

 **Highlights**

+- SOTA gene expression prediction model using only one local image

+- Perform best on different human organs and can be applied to bulk RNA-seq

+- Generate important multimodal biomarker information from cheaper images

+- Accurately predicted genes are closely related to cancer immunology

 - First vision backbone to integrate CNN, GNN, and transformer for image analysis

-- Higher gene expression prediction accuracy without global information

-- Accurately predicted genes are related to immune escape and abnormal metabolism

-- Predict important biomarkers for breast cancer accurately from cheaper images
-- Can also be applied to bulk RNA-seq, different ST platform, different species